jenkinsci/aws-java-sdk-plugin/README.md

 ## Plugins
 ### aws-java-sdk-minimal
-This plugins contains multiple modules.
+This plugin contains multiple modules.
 These have been grouped together as `aws-java-sdk-core` needs some classes in the same classpath and the structured classloaders in Jenkins don't permit having them in different plugins.

 * aws-java-sdk-core